lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/libraries.md

 # Libraries

-The following libraries are available on our platforms:
+The following libraries are available on our system:

 |           | **Taurus**            | **module** |
 |-----------|-----------------------|------------|